 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Common symptoms during end of life include:

-Medical interventions during end of life care may include:
+Medical interventions may include:

-Read more about decisions during end of life care:
+Read more about decisions during end-of-life care: